microsoft/microsoft-ui-xaml-specs/active/Expander/Expander.md

 Expander will use a ExpandCollapsePattern.
 Expanding/Collapsing the expander will raise [RaisePropertyChanged](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.automation.peers.automationpeer.raisepropertychangedevent?view=winrt-19041) with the property changed being the [ExpandCollapseProperty](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.automation.expandcollapsepatternidentifiers.expandcollapsestateproperty?view=winrt-19041) property.

 ## Keyboard
-* Only the header takes focus (not the entire Expander, or the chevron)
+* The Header takes focus (not the entire Expander, or the chevron).
-*	When focus is on the Header - hit space/enter/right key to expand it, and focus does not move
+*	When focus is on the Header, space key expands and collapse and focus does not move
-* Space and enter should expand and collapse
-* right arrow will expand, left arrow will collapse
+* Keyboard navigation inside the Expander's Header/Content is based on the content inside them

 ## GamePad
-TBD

-# Open Questions

-## Input and Accessibility
-* Is there a RTL consideration for right/left keyboarding behavior?
-## General
-*
+The Expander can be expanded and collapsed with A. Spatial navigation will navigate between the content of the Expander.